AzielLans/jekyll-theme-fica/README.md

 ```

 to install all the dependencies:

     $ script/bootstrap

+    or

+    $ bundle install

 and run, to run your jekyll site:

     $ script/build

+    or

+    $ bundle exec jekyll serve
 ## Note:
   Before publishing the site to github-pages, replace the varable of baseurl: